Tre Mason: Professional career

+Pre-draft

+Mason announced on January 9, 2014, that he would forgo his remaining eligibility and enter the NFL draft.

 St. Louis/Los Angeles Rams

-Mason announced on January 9, 2014 that he would forgo his remaining eligibility and enter the NFL Draft.
-He was drafted by the St. Louis Rams in the third round (75th overall) of the 2014 NFL Draft.
+Mason was selected by the St. Louis Rams in the third round (75th overall) of the 2014 NFL draft.
 Mason was the Rams' third pick in the draft, behind former teammate and second overall pick, Greg Robinson.

-In Week 7, 2014 in a game against Seattle, Mason ran for 85 yards on 18 carries with 1 touchdown in a St. Louis win.
-In Week 11, he had 113 yards on 29 carries in a game against Denver.
-During a Week 13 matchup against Oakland, Mason ran for 117 yards on 14 carries and 2 touchdowns, to go along with one receiving touchdown.
+In Week 7, 2014 in a game against the Seattle Seahawks, Mason ran for 85 yards on 18 carries with 1 touchdown in a St. Louis win.
+In Week 11, he had 113 yards on 29 carries in a game against the Denver Broncos.
+During a Week 13 matchup against the Oakland Raiders, Mason ran for 117 yards on 14 carries and 2 touchdowns, to go along with one receiving touchdown.
 After rushing for 765 yards and 4 touchdowns in 2014, Mason was named to the PFWA All-Rookie Team.

 Following the 2015 season and going into the 2016 season, it was reported that Mason had not been in contact with coaches or players from the Rams since the end of the season.
 Coach Jeff Fisher stated "I tried numerous times to reach him, he has made a decision not to communicate with us, not to talk.
 Not talking to his teammates.
 Right now we're more concerned about his well-being than we are his football career."
 Mason had several run-ins with the law and displayed erratic behavior throughout the summer.
 On July 30, the Rams placed Mason on the reserve/did not report list.

 On March 10, 2017, Mason was released by the Rams.
 Former college teammate Ricardo Louis stated in April 2017 that Mason was working towards coming back to the NFL for the upcoming season.

 Saskatchewan Roughriders

-On May 30, 2018, Mason signed with the Saskatchewan Roughriders of the CFL.
+On May 30, 2018, Mason signed with the Saskatchewan Roughriders of the Canadian Football League.
 Mason's usage increased following the suspension and release of Jerome Messam on voyeurism charges.
-With increased playing time, Mason proved to be a key contributor to a lackluster Roughriders offense, including producing a 20 carry 117 yard effort during the 2018 Banjo Bowl, a Riders win.
+With increased playing time, Mason proved to be a key contributor to a lackluster Roughriders offense, including producing a 20-carry, 117-yard effort during the 2018 Banjo Bowl, a Riders win.
 Despite playing in all 18 games, Mason was held without a score until near the end of the year, when he had three rushing touchdowns in the final six games of the regular season.
 Mason finished the year with a higher rushing average than a receiving average.
 He missed the Roughrider's lone playoff game due to injury.
 During the off-season Roughriders signed William Powell in free agency, at which time Mason's injury was revealed to be a damaged ACL requiring surgery, which could keep Mason from playing in 2019.
 He was released by the Riders on May 10, 2019.